Hardware Compliance: 101

 Difference between UL, Intertek, TUV, Nemko ?

-There is often some confusion about whether manufacturers can get ETL marking if they are using UL standards like UL 12100, UL 121201, etc. Yes this is totally possible.
+There is often some confusion about whether manufacturers can get ETL, SGS, TUV marking if they are using UL standards like UL 61010, UL 121201, etc. Yes, this is totally possible.
 UL(Underwriter Laboratory) and CSA (Canadian Standards Association) are NRTLs but they also write standards.
 UL standards are prevalent in USA and CSA standards are used in Canada.
-However, their other branch is NRTL which actually work with manufacturers, test the product and issue compliance reports and markings.
+However, UL and CSA have a secondary branch, which is NRTL, which actually work with manufacturers, test the product and issue compliance reports and markings.
 Intertek on the other hand do not write standards and you will not see any standard with their name.
-However, they participate in standard committees of UL, CSA, IEC, etc.
+However, they participate in standard committees of UL, CSA, IEC, ISO, etc.

 Common product types and the relevant standards.